 - Clarity is reached when we openly discuss confusion and ways to improve

-- Engagement, honest self-assessment and repetition lead to mastery
+- Engagement, honest self-assessment and repetition lead to competence and mastery

 - We share our music with the world through recordings and performances